-1 Introduction
+1. Introduction

-The well-known COLOURING problem is to decide whether or not the vertices of a given graph can be properly coloured with at most k colours for some given integer k.
+The well-known COLOURING problem is to decide if the vertices of a given graph can be properly coloured with at most k colours for some given integer k.
 If we exclude k from the input and assume it is fixed, we obtain the k-COLOURING problem.
-A homomorphism from a graph $G = (V_G, E_G)$ to a graph $H = (V_H, E_H)$ is a vertex mapping $f : V_G \to V_H$, such that there is an edge between f(u) and f(v) in E_H whenever there is an edge between u and v in E_G .
-We observe that k-COLOURING is equivalent to the problem of asking whether a graph allows a homomorphism to the complete graph K_k on k vertices.
-Hence, a natural generalisation of the k-COLOURING problem is the H-COLOURING problem, which is to decide whether or not a graph allows a homomorphism to an arbitrary fixed graph H. We call this fixed graph Hthe target graph.
+A homomorphism from a graph $G = (V_G, E_G)$ to a graph $H = (V_H, E_H)$ is a vertex mapping $f: V_G \to V_H$, such that there is an edge between f(u) and f(v) in H whenever there is an edge between u and u in u in u that is, for every pair of vertices $u, u \in U_G$, if $u \in U_G$, then u in u in u in u is equivalent to the problem of asking if a graph allows a homomorphism to the complete graph u in u vertices.
+Hence, a natural generalization of the u-COLOURING problem is the u-COLOURING problem, which asks if a given graph allows a homomorphism to an arbitrary fixed graph u.
+We call this fixed graph u the target graph.
 Throughout the paper we consider undirected graphs with no multiple edges.
-We assume that an input graph G contains no vertices with selfloops (we call such vertices reflexive), whereas a target graph H may contain such vertices.
-We call H reflexive if all its vertices are reflexive, and irreflexive if all its vertices are irreflexive.
+We assume that an input graph u contains no vertices with self-loops (we call such vertices u in all its vertices are irreflexive if all its vertices are irreflexive.

-For a survey on graph homomorphisms we refer the reader to the textbook of Hell and Nešetřil [12].
+For a survey on graph homomorphisms we refer the reader to the textbook of Hell and Nešetřil [14].
 Here, we will discuss the H-COLOURING problem, a number of its variants and their relations to each other.
 In particular, we will focus on the surjective variant: a homomorphism f from a graph G to a graph H is (vertex-)surjective if f is surjective, that is, if for every vertex $x \in V_H$ there exists at least one vertex $u \in V_G$ with f(u) = x.